This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Language and Communication Milestones

 Language delays in a child with cerebral palsy are not uncommon.
-These delays could be due to cognitive delays or the physical impairments in muscles that control speaking.
+These delays could be due to cognitive delays or physical impairments in muscles that control speaking.

 Children with cerebral palsy may also have physical defects that cause problems with vision and hearing: